shourya01/shourya01.github.io/index.md

 of the fractional derivative.

 The solution methodology involves computing the fractional integral of the haar wavelet, for which a closed-form matrix representation already exists in literature.
-We then carry out an error analysis of the residual, and this allows us to demonstrate that as the number of haar wavelet bases used increases, the error between the proposed numerical method and the actual solution vanished.
+We then carry out an optimization involving minimization of the residual, and this allows us to demonstrate that as the number of haar wavelet bases used increases, the error between the proposed numerical solution and the actual solution vanishes.

-We validate our algorithm by solving several non-trivial ODE's proposed in chemical engineering literature using our method using MATLAB.
+We validate our algorithm by solving several non-trivial ODE's proposed in chemical engineering literature using our method on MATLAB.

 # Extras

 ### Pixxel Space

-I am working as an intern in Pixxel Space, a startup company which is working to launch a constellation of earth observing satellites.
+I am working as an intern in Pixxel Space, a startup company which is aiming to launch a constellation of earth observing satellites.
-The constellation will be used alongside advanced AI for predictive analysis of land phenomenon for customers.
+Data collected from this constellation will be fed to advanced AI for predictive analysis of soil components for customers.

 As a part of the company, I helped in co-writing **Orbital Debris Assessment Report (ODAR)** ([what is ODAR?](https://docs.fcc.gov/public/attachments/DOC-354773A1.pdf)), which is required by any satellite operator for FCC to license their satellite launch.